¿Qué es el Salario Mínimo Interprofesional?

 madridActualizado:

-Pedro Sánchez ha anunciado este miércoles -tras la reunión entre el Ministerio de Trabajo y los representantes de CCOO, UGT, CEOE y Cepyme- la subida del Salario Mínimo Interprofesional (SMI) después del acuerdo de prorroga del pasado diciembre de los 950 euros mensuales por 14 pagas.
+Pedro Sánchez ha anunciado este miércoles (antes de la reunión entre el Ministerio de Trabajo y los representantes de CCOO, UGT, CEOE y Cepyme) la subida del Salario Mínimo Interprofesional (SMI) antes de que acabe el año después del acuerdo de prorroga del pasado diciembre de los 950 euros mensuales por 14 pagas.
 El presidente del Gobierno ha asegurado que será "inmediata" y renueva su compromiso electoral de que alcance el 60% del salario medio al final de la legislatura.

 El Gobierno fija anualmente el SMI para todos los trabajadores ya sean fijos, eventuales o temporeros.
 Además, lo hace en relación al IPC (Índice de Precios de Consumo), la productividad media nacional alcanzada, el incremento de la participación del trabajo en la renta nacional y la coyuntura económica general.
 El SMI es una cuantía fija que puede superarse por convenio colectivo o pacto individual, pero no reducirse.